portworx/px-docs/cli-reference.md

-   --shared value, -s value  set shared setting to on/off --sticky on/off           set sticky setting to on/off --scale factor            New scale factor [1...1024] (default: 0) --size value              New size for the volume (GiB)
+   --shared value, -s value  set shared setting to on/off --sticky on/off           set sticky setting to on/off --scale factor            New scale factor [1...1024] (default: 0)
  ```

 Using the `--shared` flag, the volume namespace sharing across multiple volumes can be turned on or off.